Ramification filtration and differential forms: Statement of the main result

 In \cite{Ab13} we proved that the action of $\hat\tau _0$ appears from an action of a formal group scheme of order $p$.
-As a result, the lift $\hat\tau _0$ is completely determined by its differential $d\hat\tau _0\in L(H)$, and we can use the characterisation of differentials of ``good '' lifts from \cite{Ab13}, Theorem 5.1.
+As a result, the lift $\hat\tau _0$ is completely determined by the value $d\hat\tau _0(0)\in L(H)$ of its differential at 0, and we can use the characterization of differentials of ``good '' lifts from \cite{Ab13}, Theorem 5.1.

 Namely, let us first specify our $p$-th root of unity

 (here all $[\beta _j]$ are the Teichmuller representatives of elements from the residue field of $E$).
 Then we introduce the power series $\omega (t)\in O(K)$ such that